hadartayar/Audio-Player/README.md

 ****Description:****
 ****
-**The audio looper is composed of colorfull rows, each row represents a sound segment.
+**The audio looper is composed of colorful rows, each row represents a sound segment.
 Each row has a mute button that allows the user to disable a specific soundtrack.
 In addition, there are three buttons on the audio looper:**